homieiot/convention/convention.md

 #### JSON
 - Contains a JSON string for transporting complex data formats that cannot be exposed as single value attributes
-- For validation of the JSON data the `format` attribute may contain a [JSONSchema](http://json-schema.org/) defintion as string.Recommended version is Draft-07 http://json-schema.org/draft-07/schema# as this is currently most widely supported by most tools and libraries.
+- For validation of the JSON data the `format` attribute may contain a [JSONSchema](http://json-schema.org/) defintion as string.
+Recommended version is Draft-07 http://json-schema.org/draft-07/schema# as this is currently most widely supported by most tools and libraries.
 This is optional but strongly recommended.

 ## Base Topic